History of Coin Collecting

 Supply and Demand/Investment

 The supply and demand aspect of coin collecting depends upon the particular coin in question.
 A rare coin is rare because not many coins that were identical to that one were produced.
 Those coins will not be produced again, which makes them rare.
 The demand aspect of coin collecting is finding certain coins.
 Demand has a large impact of the value of different coins.
 The more in demand a coin is, the higher the value will be.
 The same goes for the opposite way.
-Coin collecting can, and is, an investment.
+Coin collecting can call for long-term investment planning.
 One can invest a large amount of money into coins in hopes that the coins will later be worth more money.

 Coin Collection Themes

-There are a variety ways a person can collect coins.
+There are a variety of ways to manage your investments.
 Typically, coins are collected by themes.
 A country collection is one theme.
-Someone may want all different coins that were produced by one country.
-Such as an American wanting only United States coins.
+Someone may want all different coins that were produced by one country, such as an American wanting only United States coins.
 Error or subject themes are common as well.
 Error coins refer to coins that have a mistake on them, coins with flaws.
 Subject coins have designated subjects on them, whether that is a specific president, a car, or another subject.
 Year and type of coins are another two themes.
 Year refers to collecting coins in only one year, but can be from any country, any type of coin.